google/go-cloud/internal/docs/pubsub/design.md

     return t.driver.Close()
 }

-// NewTopic makes a pubsub.Topic from a driver.Topic, a batchSize parameter
+// NewTopic makes a pubsub.Topic from a driver.Topic and opts to
-// telling the maximum number of messages to send in a batch, and a sendWait
-// parameter telling the max number of time to wait before sending a non-empty
-// batch.
-Behind the scenes, NewTopic spins up a goroutine to bundle messages
+// tune how messages are sent.
+Behind the scenes, NewTopic spins up a goroutine
-// into batches and send them to the server. func NewTopic(d driver.Topic, batchSize int, sendWait time.Duration) *Topic {
+// to bundle messages into batches and send them to the server. func NewTopic(d driver.Topic, opts TopicOptions) *Topic {
     t := &Topic {
         driver: d,
         mcChan: make(chan msgCtx),